RobertAKARobin/geneticure-jekyll/index.md

 At Geneticure, we use a unique approach that examines the genetics specific to each disease to help highlight the best prescription choice for each patient.
 The promise of personalized medicine has finally arrived.
 {% endcapture %}
-{% include hero.html align='center' alt='Geneticure' content=hero_content img='/assets/img/bg-video.jpg' video='/assets/img/bg-video.webm' %}
+{% include hero.html align='left' alt='Geneticure' content=hero_content img='/assets/img/bg-video.jpg' video='/assets/img/bg-video.webm' %}

-{% capture for_users %}
+{% capture for_patients %}
 ## For Patients & Caregivers

 ### Your DNA is unique.
 Your high blood pressure prescription should be, too.

 Your genes contain information that makes you different from everyone else, but did you know that your DNA can also help determine how well your body reacts to certain types of medications?
 This includes high blood pressure medications.

 No matter where you are in your treatment plan — whether you’ve been newly diagnosed or have been managing your blood pressure for years — with the help of your doctor, Geneticure’s test can help get you on the right path.

----
+{% endcapture %}
+{% include hero.html align='left' alt='For patients' content=for_patients img='/assets/img/patients.jpg' %}

+{% capture for_providers %}
 ## For Healthcare Providers

 ### Proven DNA results to improve your patients' blood pressure therapy.